The conference facilities are also opened up to allow for workshops.

 Timings & Location: 09.30-16.00 (part 1) on Friday 4th October in Exec room A/B (top floor)

-Details: Through the ScotMER programme a range of high priority knowledge gaps have been identified for key receptor groups: seabirds, marine mammals, fish and fisheries, diadromous fish, benthos, and physical processes that are significant barriers to the development of offshore wind, wave and tidal energy generation. to date research addressing such knowledge gaps has tendedto focus on individual receptors in insolation, despite a general acceptance that the receptors do not operate in isolation within the ecosystem.
-This workshop will bring together representatives from these groups to discuss key knowledge gaps that cross receptor groups and scope project ideas to address key research questions.
+Through the ScotMER programme a range of high priority knowledge gaps have been identified for key receptor groups: seabirds, marine mammals, fish and fisheries, diadromous fish, benthos, and physical processes that are significant barriers to the development of offshore wind, wave and tidal energy generation.
+To date research addressing such knowledge gaps has tended to focus on individual receptors in insolation, despite a general acceptance that the receptors do not operate in isolation within the ecosystem.
+This workshop will bring together representatives from these groups to narrow down the key ecological pathways that link priority evidence gaps between receptor groups to focus research effort to address key research questions.

-The Scoping and Ranking of Pressures in Scottish Marine Regioans and Scottish Offshore Marine Regions
+The Scoping and Ranking of Pressures in Scottish Marine Regions and Scottish Offshore Marine Regions

 Organisers: Martyn Cox, Colin Moffat & John Baxter